 Some email clients will block images by default, and some users will change their settings to block images so that they can use less data.
 If you rely on images to communicate your message, your subscribers may miss out if images aren’t downloaded.
 This is why it’s important to include descriptive alt text for your images and style the alt text to improve its appearance.

-Alt text is also important for email accessibility; setting the right alt text will enable screen readers to accurately describe images.
+Alt text is also important for email accessibility; setting the right alt text will enable screen readers to describe images accurately.
 However, not all images need alt text.
 If you’re using an image purely for the aesthetics of the email (such as a spacer GIF or shadow), be sure to set an empty alt=”” on the image.
 This tells the screen reader to skip over these images.

 12. Include an Effective CTA

 Depending on the type of newsletter you’re sending, you will have different objectives you’d like your recipients to achieve.
 Sometimes this is just informing them of information they need to know.
-But other times you want your recipients to take some kind of action.
+But other times, you want your recipients to take some kind of action.

 How you position your Call to Action (CTA) has a big influence on how your recipients react to it.
 A hard-to-see CTA placed at the bottom of your newsletter is unlikely to produce the same results as one that is prominently featured above the fold on your email.